wix-incubator/exodus/docs/how-to-run-bazel-locally.md

 ```

 * If you've built exodus from scratch change <path/to/downloads>/exodus.jar to bazel-bin/migrator/wix-bazel-migrator/migrator_cli_deploy.jar to the donwload and run the command line in the directory where you cloned the Exodus repo.

+* make sure to us FULL absolute paths for `-Dlocal.maven.repository.path` and `-Drepo.root`